 A major chemical manufacturer required a pollution control system with minimal operational cost to destroy the Hazardous Air Pollutant (HAP) by-products of a formaldehyde production process.
 A key issue was system reliability; the plant operates 24 hours a day and only shuts down once per year for plant-wide preventive maintenance.

 After thorough technical evaluation, the company selected Anguil Environmental Systems, Inc. to solve their HAPs emission problem and put them in compliance.
 Anguil installed a catalytic oxidation system that meets all applicable regulatory requirements.
 The system uses a 65% effective shell and tube heat exchanger that allows self-sufficient operation under normal process loadings.

 In the formaldehyde production process, methanol reacts with air in the presence of catalyst to produce formaldehyde.
-Process yields are normally quite high, with over 95% - 98% of methanol ending up as formaldehyde.
+Process yields are normally quite high, with over 95% to 98% of methanol ending up as formaldehyde.
 Some ancillary compounds are generated in the oxidation process due to catalyst inefficiencies.
-The emission by-products that require control are carbon monoxide, dimethyl ether, methanol and un-scrubbed formaldehyde.
+The emission by-products that require control are carbon monoxide, dimethyl ether, methanol and formaldehyde.
 Both formaldehyde and methanol are classified as Hazardous Air Pollutants (HAPs) and require stringent emission reduction.

 Anguil’s extensive experience with formaldehyde manufacturers helped the company in examining possible pollution control solutions.
 On this application conditions were favorable to use a catalyst for VOC control.
 Since the customer uses catalyst in their process, they were comfortable using catalyst for VOC and CO oxidation.
 In addition, there is a relatively high CO and VOC concentration exhausted from the process which would allow the catalytic oxidizer to function without any auxiliary energy requirement.